 The other area this matters is seat belts.
 You can’t just build a dinette, slap some seat belts in, and call it good.
 You need to make sure that any seat belts you install will actually do their job in the case of an accident.
 When you plan for your conversion, make sure you leave room for safety-approved seating.
 Check out our post on the best vans for van life to learn the pros and cons of the most popular camper van models to find which will be best for your family.

 The age of your child(ren) is important because it will determine what type of bed(s) you need, the level of privacy, and the potential safety mechanisms you might need in place.
 With living quarters so tight, privacy doesn’t come easily in a van which might be a concern for both parents and children.
 There are some creative ways to get privacy and I’ll share an example down below of one simple privacy solution.
 You should also consider how long you want to keep the van.
 A camper van family floorplan that works with a toddler might not work once the kid gets a bit older.

 What sort of activities does your family enjoy?

 A big perk of van life with kids is all the opportunities to get outside together!
-If you like to kayak, climb, hike, surf, backpack, photograph, do yoga – you’ll need to plan storage space for all the gear.
+If you like to kayak, climb, hike, surf, backpack, photograph, do yoga – you’ll need to plan storage space for all the gear when you’re designing your van layout.
 Individual interests are equally important as group activities so that everyone gets to do the things they enjoy.
 Most van life families I’ve met on the road spend almost all of their time outdoors except when bad weather rolls through.
 So, if everyone in your family is into being outside, they’ll probably love van life.

 Is sleeping outside an option?